Figures of Speech

 An argument in which a premise is omitted but implied, or which bases a conclusion on the truth of its contrary.

 Repetition of the chief points in a discourse, especially in reverse order of that in which they were previously treated.
-Is a type of Chiasmus, which is the inversion of the verbal structure of similar phrases.
-Also similar to Antimetabole, in which the two phrases are not just inverted but suggest opposing or opposite meanings.
+“Mine eye and heart are at a mortal war / How to divide the conquest of thy sight. / Mine eye my heart thy picture’s sight would bar, / My heart mine eye the freedom of that right. / My heart doth plead that thou in him dost lie, ” Sonnet 46.
+It is a type of Chiasmus, which is the inversion of the verbal structure of phrases using the same words.
+Also similar to Antimetabole, in which the two phrases are not just inverted but suggest opposing meanings.

 Repetition at the end of a clause of the word that occurred at the beginning of the clause.
 Repetition of words after intervening words for emphasis, or the repetition of words at beginning and end of line, phrase, clause, or sentence.